Alexandra Township Tour

 Ride or walk to some of the most interesting historical sites around Alexandra.
 Up close and personal experience of the Alexandra community and get to know what makes this township unique.

-Where time is short – with the main focus on a Johannesburg tour – we can include a drive through Alexandra – simply to give a perspective of the full Johannesburg – including the larger township of Soweto.
+Where time is short – with the main focus on a Johannesburg tour – we can include a drive through Alexandra – simply to give a perspective of the full Johannesburg.
+Including the larger township of Soweto and denser Alexandra.

 “Township” – a name used by Apartheid government to describe black area under group area act.

 Experience the township vibe in Alexandra

 Alexandra was proclaimed a township in 1912 and soon became known as the “dark city” with the complete absence of electricity.
 The Alexandra health committee was set up in 1916 with the aim of improving conditions in Alexandra.
 However this and all subsequent attempts to improve living conditions in the area have in general failed.

 Originally a half square kilometers in size – Today Alexandra is 7, 6 square kilometers, including the areas of the East Bank, West Bank and Tsotsomane, with an estimated population of 500 000 residents.

 Alexandra – vibrant township – In stark contrast to its up market neighbor of Sandton, Johannesburg’s financial centre, only 10 minutes away.

 The farm original owned by Mr. Papenfus, and reportedly named after his wife – Alexandra.
 The area was proclaimed as a white area in 1905.
 However in 1912 stands of approximately 1 000m2 were made available to black and Coloured South Africans, one of only a few urban sites in South Africa that black South African’s could acquire property rights.
 1916 saw development of the Alexandra Health Committee, however was completely ineffective due to lack of funds.